Freelancers

 • ultra-lightweight setups

-• freelancers who mainly need better discovery discipline, not a fuller back-office platform
+• freelancers who mainly need better discovery discipline, not a broader back-office platform

 Dubsado

-Dubsado is best for freelancers who want broad workflow control and more customization across the client process.
+Dubsado is best for freelancers who want more workflow control and more customization across the client process.

 Strongest for